 “Should the voting age be lowered to 16?”

 The government makes many decisions that affect young people from 16-18 with Brexit and the increase in tuition fees being two recent examples.
 But are young people from 16 ready to join the democratic process?
 This debate will enable our young participants to tell us how they would use the vote and whether it would make a difference to them.

-This debate asks whether it young people should be forced to remain a student to the age of 21 either by going to university or through an advanced apprentiship programme.
+This debate asks whether it young people should be forced to remain a student by going to university or through an advanced apprentiship programme.
 Through this debate, we want to listen first-hand to the sentiments of the young people who would be affected by such a change on whether they are confident to start owning more responsibilities at an earlier age or perhaps the changes in the society ought them to invest more time acquiring education to better equip them in entering the real world.